ryanluker/typed-catch-of-the-day/README.md

 # typed-catch-of-the-day
-typescript reactjs version of Wes Bos' tutorial series!
+typescript reactjs version of Wes Bos' reactjs for beginners tutorial series!

 Follow my progress by checking out the PR's as I progress through the series.